 - Post-traumatic stress disorder

-A dual diagnosis can complicate a person’s treatment needs.
 While treating both conditions may require more intensive therapies and harder work on the client’s part, successful treatment is possible.
-The best treatments are individualized, and because of this, other forms of therapy may be integrated into a person’s care plan.
+The best co-occurring disorder treatments are individualized, and because of this, other forms of therapy may be integrated into a person’s care plan.

 Benefits Of DBT In Addiction Treatment

 DBT is beneficial in addiction treatment because it addresses harmful behaviors that act as barriers to improving people’s lives.
 Within addiction treatment programs, DBT focuses on substance use and how it affects quality of life, while also promoting target behaviors essential for overcoming addiction.